 The Department of Interior is currently considering a proposal to change this injustice and ensure that all Native Americans and sincere believers can practice their faith without the threat of criminal prosecution.

-On April 30, 2019, the Department of Interior published Pastor Soto’s rulemaking petition in the Federal Register, and it has asked for public comments by July 1, 2019.
+On April 30, 2019, the Department of Interior published Pastor Soto’s rulemaking petition in the Federal Register, and asked for public comments by July 16, 2019.

 If the Department adopts the rule proposed in Pastor Soto’s petition, it would ensure that all Native Americans and sincere believers can practice their faith without the threat of criminal prosecution.